-- Adjusting HVAC units to introduce the greatest possible amount of fresh air relative to outdoor weather and health conditions. - Adjusting HVAC timers to begin the recirculation of air 2 hours before and after the conclusion of the work day. - Installing the highest possible rated air filtration that systems can accommodate. - Where possible, leaving the door to a facility, office, or classroom open throughout the day.
+- Adjusting HVAC units to introduce the greatest possible amount of fresh air relative to outdoor weather and health conditions. - Adjusting HVAC timers to begin the recirculation of air two hours before and after the conclusion of the work day. - Installing the highest possible rated air filtration (MERV13) that systems can accommodate. - Placing portable HEPA filtration in all classrooms and SDC restrooms. - Making available a tabletop HEPA filter for support staff, upon request. - Placement of large HEPA filters in all gymnasiums and cafeterias once items clear customs. - Where possible, leaving the door to a facility, office, or classroom open throughout the day.